Is it too hot to ride your horse?

 What to do if your horse is getting overheated.

 - Do not feed electrolytes.
 His body is already unbalanced.
 This can make it worse.
-Electrolytes should be given before exercise or any time that your horse will be sweating.
+Electrolytes should be given before exercise or when your horse will be sweating.

 - Do not force any water into his mouth.
 If he wants to drink, he can.
 You may want to provide super fresh water.